jrw421/reaction-development-platform/README.md

 ## Running Particular Git Branches

-After you've done the "Getting Started" steps and have the latest Reaction system running, you may need to switch to and run a certain branch/tag in one or more of the sub-projects.
+After you've done the "Getting Started" steps and have the latest Mailchimp Open Commerce system running, you may need to switch to and run a certain branch/tag in one or more of the sub-projects.

 To check out and run a certain branch or tag for a project, stop the project, run `make checkout-<project-name> <git-tag-or-branch-name>`, and then init the project again.